News from AMES Australia

 AMES’ breast screening effort to feature at world conference

 A pioneering project to increase breast screening rates in migrant communities that AMES Australia helped deliver will be the subject of a presentation at the World Cancer Congress later this year.

 Titled, ‘Can cross-sector partnerships increase breast cancer screening in hard to reach migrant populations’, the presentation will outline how AMES Australia partnered with Breast Screening Victoria (BSV) to increase awareness of breast screening in emerging migrant communities and also to provide a culturally safe environment for women to access breast screening.

 The ‘Under-screened’ project was delivered in the Dandenong area in March 2017.
 The project was coordinated by Rosanna Zetterberg, a Senior Case Manager, who has since left AMES.

 Eighty-five per cent of the women screened during the project were screened for the first time and may never have had a breast screen but for the project.

-AMES Australia Team Leader Michael Cresham said under-screened populations were those that faced systemic barriers to participation in cancer screening programs.
+An AMES Australia case manager said under-screened populations were those that faced systemic barriers to participation in cancer screening programs.

-“Barriers to screening can include stigma, cultural and psychosocial factors, access and availability,” Michael said.
+“Barriers to screening can include stigma, cultural and psychosocial factors, access and availability,” he said.